 With the camera you interpret reality.
 Photography is not truth.
 The photographer interprets reality and, above all, constructs his own reality according to his own awareness or his own emotions.
 Sometimes it’s complicated because it’s a kind of schizophrenic phenomenon.
 Without the camera, you see the world in one way, with the camera, in another.
 Through the window, you’re composing, and even dreaming about, this reality as if, through the camera, you were synthesizing what you are with what you’ve learned of a certain place.
 Then you make your own image, your own interpretation.
 The same thing happens to a writer as to a photographer.
 It’s impossible to capture the truth of life.

 Graciela Iturbide in Eyes to Fly With: Portraits, Self-Portraits, and Other Photographs

 Comments are welcome!

-Posted on October 23, 2019, in An Artist's Life, Creative Process, India, Inspiration, Photography, Quotes, Working methods and tagged according, awareness, “Eyes to Fly With: Portraits Self-Portraits and Other Photographs”, camera, capture, complicated, composing, constructs, dreaming, emotions, Graciela Iturbide, happens, impossible, India, interpret, interpretation, learned, phenomenon, photographer, photography, reality, schizophrenic, south India, synthesizing, tile worker, window, writer.
+Posted on October 23, 2019, in 2019, An Artist's Life, Creative Process, India, Inspiration, Photography, Quotes, Working methods and tagged according, awareness, “Eyes to Fly With: Portraits Self-Portraits and Other Photographs”, camera, capture, complicated, composing, constructs, dreaming, emotions, Graciela Iturbide, happens, impossible, India, interpret, interpretation, learned, phenomenon, photographer, photography, reality, schizophrenic, south India, synthesizing, tile worker, window, writer.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 375.